gvwilson/thirdbit/src/ideas/nwit.md

 1. Ghadesi et al 2024: "What Causes Exceptions in Machine Learning Applications?" <http://dx.doi.org/10.1007/s10664-024-10499-9> Studies 11,449 stack traces from seven popular Python ML libraries on Stack Overflow and finds that questions with traces are more popular than those without, but are less likely to get accepted answers, then categorizes repeating patterns in the problems reported and questions answered.

-1. Schantong et al 2024: "Toward a Theory on Programmer’s Block Inspired by Writer's Block" <http://dx.doi.org/10.1007/s10664-024-10542-9> Useful in its own right and a great example of the insights that in-depth qualitative research can achieve that no amount of statistical analysis could replicate.
+1. Schantong et al 2024: "Toward a Theory on Programmer's Block Inspired by Writer's Block" <http://dx.doi.org/10.1007/s10664-024-10542-9> Useful in its own right and a great example of the insights that in-depth qualitative research can achieve that no amount of statistical analysis could replicate.

 1. Job & Hora 2024: "How and Why Developers Implement OS-Specific Tests" <http://dx.doi.org/10.1007/s10664-024-10571-4> Among other things, the author finds that 56% of the 100 Python projects they studied have OS-specific tests, mostly targeting Windows, and that OS-specific tests are implemented mostly to overcome unavailable external resources, unsupported standard libraries, and flaky tests.